The Importance of a Website Audit

 3 – Marketing Call to Action

 We all want visitors to get to our website, but we don’t just want them to visit, we want them to take an action to become a customer or a new lead.
-It may seem like an obvious thing, but as we already believe in our businesses, sometimes the obvious gets missed.
+User engagement may seem like an obvious thing, but as we already believe in our businesses, sometimes the obvious gets missed.
 Look at your site and ask yourself these two questions.

 - Have you told your visitors what you want them to do?